pulkundwar29/GPT2-PWT/README.md

 - Python 3.8+
 - PyTorch 2.0+ or TensorFlow 2.10+
 - CUDA-enabled GPU with at least 4GB VRAM (recommended)
 - Dependencies listed in `requirements.txt`
+- **Note**: Different OS support different versions of PyTorch/Tensorflow to use CUDA (local GPU).
+Install only after verifying for your OS.

 ## Usage
 1. Clone the repository: